Personal Injury & Wrongful Death- Economic value of future lost wages, income and future medical expenses.

 I have lectured about COLI/BOLI at numerous actuarial (e.g. Society of Actuaries) meetings, COLI brokers and producer groups, and non-actuarial insurance industry meetings.
 One such non-actuarial organization is the Association of Advanced Life Underwriters (“AALU”).
 The AALU’s primary purpose is to maintain the favorable tax treatment of insurance policies and other areas of interest to the membership.
 The membership includes many top COLI and BOLI producers.
 My activities with the AALU were primarily in the COLI and BOLI areas.

-I have worked for more than 45 years in the life insurance industry, both as a senior life insurance company executive and an actuarial and management consultant.
+I have worked 50 years in the life insurance industry, both as a senior life insurance company executive and an actuarial and management consultant.
 Since 1970, I have worked extensively in the actuarial design, administration and illustration of various life insurance products, including traditional life insurance products, nontraditional life insurance products, universal life (or excess interest products), and variable life insurance products in a separate (segregated) and general account products.

 As Vice President and Chief Actuary of Pacific Fidelity Life Insurance Company and Senior Vice President, Chief Actuary and Board member of Beneficial Standard Life Insurance Company, I had direct responsibility for the development of the companies’ life insurance products, making sure they were marketable, profitable, and consistent with industry, actuarial and regulatory standards.